MicrosoftDocs/powerbi-docs/powerbi-docs/refresh-data.md

 ![Configure data source credentials for gateway](media/refresh-data/configure-data-source-credentials-gateway.png)

+> [!NOTE]
-Note: The personal data gateway does not support datasets in DirectQuery/LiveConnect mode.
+> The personal data gateway does not support datasets in DirectQuery/LiveConnect mode.
 The dataset settings page might prompt you to install it, but if you only have a personal gateway, you can't configure a gateway connection.
 Make sure you have an enterprise data gateway to support these types of datasets.

 ### Accessing cloud data sources